Intercom

 But the team had a problem:

 “Before Gearset it was very haphazard.
-We used a competitor tool that would break in unexpected ways or just not pick up on our changes, so people would sometimes jump over to change sets.
+We used a competitor tool that would break in unexpected ways or just not pick up on our changes, so people would sometimes jump over to change sets as a bit of a last resort.
 That meant the paper trail was split between two systems.
 But we couldn’t just tell everyone to use the tool when it was breaking continuously.”

 When deployments worked, the release process was okay.
 But for Dan and his team, the situation was fast becoming unsustainable.
 “The biggest pain point was definitely reliability.
 When the tool broke, deployments took several days.”
 This unreliability was blocking progress, and Dan’s team were planning to deliver two important projects: CPQ and Interconnected, Intercom’s community forum hosted on Salesforce communities.